-Since moving to Aotearoa New Zealand, Louise has been involved with Stopping Violence Services and has been a Ministry of Justice group facilitator and youth worker for nine years.
+Louise has been involved with Stopping Violence Services and has been a Ministry of Justice group facilitator and youth worker.
 During this time, Louise has deepened her interest in community and organisational responses to child protection and family violence.
-She has co-developed a family violence case management model for use by organisations.
+She has co-developed a family violence case management model.

 Louise spent a year working with national child protection training organisation Child Matters which included training Children’s Teams.
 Louise’s skills in training, collaboration as well as direct front line experience in family violence work, are crucial in helping to develop our Safeguarding Capacity Development service.